 How to View the Chest of Saint Simeon in Zadar, Croatia

-Have you ever been to a meeting, conference, or event where the organizer asked you to share something interesting about yourself with the group?
-You sit there and scour your brain for something, anything interesting to bring to the table?
-After visiting the chest of Saint Simeon we now have something to share.
+Have you ever attended a meeting, conference, or event where the organizer requested participants to share something intriguing about themselves with the group?
+As you sit there, wracking your brain for something, anything interesting to contribute, you may find yourself coming up short.
+However, after our visit to the chest of Saint Simeon, we finally have a unique story to share.

 Viewing Saint Simeon